kiraci/socail-network-analysis/README.md

 # Social Network

-This is an computer program that understands the relations in a group of people with the help of a adjecncy list.
+This is an computer program that reveals the relations in a group of people with the help of a adjacency list.
+The program uses breadth first search algorithm to understand the links between people in the group.
+Please look at the pdf file to understand how it works and what is the output.
 You can send me an e-mail if you have any questions or suggesstions ( osmanbugraaydin@gmail.com ).

+### Installation

+- Type just "make" in the terminal
+- Type "./simulator_Q1" or type "." and press tab to auto complete
+- THEN YOU HAVE THE OUTPUT :)

-There are three main functions which are:
+#### There are three main functions which are:

 -void listFriends(const string personName, const int hopNo)